It's Friday the 13th: to Celebrate, here's 13 FMLs, Superstitions... and Black Cats!

 6 - How on earth did horoscopes become so popular?

 We don't know.
 Just like black cats and Friday the 13th, they're superstitions, which have time and time again been disproven by simple tests.
-OK, they're fun to read in the back pages of a newspaper, but they should in no way be taken seriously.
-And certain heads of state have used the services of these… people before making a decision that could have an impact on a whole country.
+OK, they're fun to read in the back pages of a newspaper and on FML every Sunday (but our are knowingly silly), but they should in no way be taken seriously.
+And certain heads of state have used the services of these… people before making a decision that could have an impact on a whole country( looking at you, dead old François Mitterrand of France).

 (People who are into astrology often like shitty gifs)